jeffreykegler/old_kollos/notes/misc/strand.md

 # Strand parsing

-This document describes how Marpa's planned
+This document describes Marpa's planned
 "strand parsing" facility.
-It allows parsing to do done in pieces, which can be "wound" together.
+Strand parsing allows parsing to do done in pieces, pieces which can then be "wound" together.
-The technique bears a slight resemblance to that for DNA unwinding, rewinding and transcription, and a lot of the terminology is borrowed from biochemistry.
+The technique bears a slight resemblance to that for DNA unwinding, rewinding and transcription, and a lot of the terminology for strand parsing is borrowed from biochemistry.

 ## Theory: suffix grammars